“and you will know the truth, and the truth will set you free.” (John 8:32)

 They will walk and not become weary.”
 Isaiah 40:31

-Gov. Glenn Youngkin, newly elected governor of Virginia recently signed an executive order declaring an end to mask mandates in public school systems, reaffirming the rights of parents in the upbringing, education, and care of their children.
-The order says parents have the choice whether or not students wear masks, and teachers can’t require them to.
+Gov. Glenn Youngkin, newly elected governor of Virginia, recently signed an executive order.
+The order declares an end to mask mandates in public school systems.
+It reaffirms the rights of parents in the upbringing, education, and care of their children.
+The order says parents have the choice whether or not students wear masks, and teachers can’t demand them to.
 2

-What grieves my spirit about this type of decision making is that it ignores the concerns and rights of other parents and the welfare of all school age children and staff who would prefer some level of protection and comfort as cases in Virginia rose by 7,155 Monday due to the Omicron variant.
+This type of decision making grieves my spirit.
+It ignores the concerns and rights of other parents.
+It also ignores the welfare of all school age children and staff.
+They would prefer some level of protection.
+They also want comfort as cases in Virginia rose by 7,155 Monday due to the Omicron variant.

 Gov. Youngkin issued several executive orders on his first day.
-Another that has left me with concern is banning critical race theory to “restore excellence” in schools and ban “divisive concepts.”
+Another that has left me with concern is banning critical race theory.
+The goal is to “restore excellence” in schools and ban “divisive concepts.”
 3 I was born and raised in Virginia during the time of racial segregation in the 60’s.
-I first experienced racism at the age of eight when my parents sent me and my siblings to an all white school in the early 60’s as schools began to desegregate.
+I first experienced racism at the age of eight.
+My parents sent me and my siblings to an all white school in the early 60’s.
+This was as schools began to desegregate.
 When I began third grade I was the only “black” student in my class.
 I was too young to understand the significant impact this would have later in life.
 During the first few years it was really difficult.
-Despite the bullying and feelings of isolation, I managed to press through the humiliation and pain no child should have to experience regardless of the color of their skin.
+I was bullied and felt isolated.
+Despite this, I managed to press through the humiliation and pain.
+No child should have to experience that regardless of the color of their skin.

 “The time is always right to do what is right“